 Collaborate, innovate and make an impact.

-To apply, complete the application form by Feb.
+To apply for the 2018 cohort of Social Impact Fellows, complete the student application form by Feb.
 2, 2018.
-For more

 The Social Impact Fellows program prepares students to address

 Across the globe, social innovation is rapidly growing, as companies, nonprofits and governments partner to bring together their skills and perspectives to tackle sweeping challenges.
 That's the spirit that guides the Social Impact Fellows program — and provides great benefits for each stakeholder.

 "The pairing of MSW and MBA students was exactly what we needed to create a plan that was person-centered, fiscally responsible and sustainable." — Sandra Lauer, Director, Continuum of Care, Erie County Medical Center

 “The students created a comprehensive program based on a

 solid foundation of research that has the potential to help youth